brocaar/chirpstack-application-server/docs/content/install/config.md

 unauthorized access and to encrypt all communication, it is advised to use TLS certificates.
 Once the `ca_cert`, `tls_cert` and `tls_key` are set, the API will enforce client certificate validation on all incoming connections.
+When the `ca_cert` is left blank, TLS will still be configured, but the server will not require and validate the client-certificate.

 Please note that you also need to configure LoRa Server so that it uses a client certificate for its join-server API client.
 See